olovajs/motiono/README.md

 ## Installation

-To install Motiono, simply run:
+You can install **Motiono** via npm:

 ```bash
 npm install motiono
 ```

 ---

 ## Basic Usage

-Once installed, you can import `motiono` and use it to animate any of the built-in tags.
-Below is an example of animating a `h1` element with a `from` and `to` animation configuration:
+Motiono makes it simple to animate HTML elements.
+Once installed, import `motiono` into your React components and animate tags like you would with any standard HTML element.

-### Example:
+### Example: Animate a Heading (`h1`)

 ```js
 import { motiono } from "motiono";